sukykaur/AzureGDPR/DWoverview.md

 ## Guidance and Recommendations
 ### ExpressRoute and VPN
-[ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or a secure VPN tunnel needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
+A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
+By appropriately setting up ExpressRoute or a VPN, customers can add a layer of protection for data in transit.

+By implementing a secure VPN tunnel with Azure you can create a virtual private connection between your on-premises network and an Azure Virtual Network.
+This connection takes place over the Internet and allows you to securely “tunnel” information inside an encrypted link between your network and Azure.
+Site-to-Site VPN is a secure, mature technology that has been deployed by enterprises of all sizes for decades.
+The [IPsec tunnel mode](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.

+Azure ExpressRoute is a dedicated WAN link between Azure and an on-premises location or an Exchange hosting provider.
 As ExpressRoute connections do not go over the Internet, these connections offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
-By appropriately setting up ExpressRoute or a VPN, customers can add a layer of protection for data in transit.
+Furthermore, because this is a direct connection of customer's telecommunication provider, the data does not travel over the Internet and therefore is not exposed to it.

+Best practices for implementing a secure hybrid network that extends an on-premises network to Azure is [available](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

 ### Extract-Transform-Load (ETL) Process
-[PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
+[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory Setup
-[Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
-An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
+[Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
+An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.

 ### Additional Services
 Azure Commercial offers a wide variety of services that handle formatted and unformatted data storage and staging to be used in data warehousing, including:
--	[Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction) is a managed cloud service that is built for complex hybrid extract-transform-load (ETL), extract-load-transform (ELT), and data integration projects.
+-	[Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction) is a managed cloud service that is built for complex hybrid extract-transform-load (ETL), extract-load-transform (ELT), and data integration projects.
 Azure Data Factory has capabilities to help trace and locate personal data, including visualization and monitoring tools to identify when data arrived and where it came from.
 Using Azure Data Factory, customers can create and schedule data-driven workflows called pipelines that ingest data from disparate data stores.
 Customers can then process and transform the data for output into data stores such as Azure SQL Data Warehouse.
--	[Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview) enables the capture of data of any size, type, and ingestion speed in a single place for operational and exploratory analytics.
+-	[Azure Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-overview) enables the capture of data of any size, type, and ingestion speed in a single place for operational and exploratory analytics.
+Azure Data Lake has capabilities that enable the extraction and conversion of data.
 Azure Data Lake Store is compatible with most open source components in the Hadoop ecosystem and integrates nicely with other Azure services such as Azure SQL Data Warehouse.

 ## Disclaimer